 Let $X$ be a K\"ahler manifold of complex dimension $n$.
-The K\"ahler form gives rise to the K\"ahler metric and the symplectic form.
+The K\"ahler hermitian form gives rise to the K\"ahler metric and the symplectic form as its real and imaginary parts respectively.
 Assume that $X$ carries a holomorphic volume form (i.e. it is Calabi-Yau).\footnote{In some of the following considerations it suffices to fix any holomorphic top degree form on $X$.}

-We are interested in the exponential integral $I_C(t)=\int_Ce^{f/t}vol$ where $f$ is a given holomorphic function with Morse critical points $x_1,..,x_k$, and $C$ is an integration cycle.
+We are interested in the exponential integral $I_C(t)=\int_Ce^{f/t}vol$ where $f$ is a given holomorphic function on $X$ with Morse critical points $x_1,..,x_k$, and $C$ is an integration cycle.